HomeFace YogaFace Yoga Exercises You Can Follow at Home

 Final thoughts

 A written routine can work as well as a video if the instructions are simple and slow.
-Keep the writing warm, the movements gentle, and the routine short enough to repeat.
+Keep the movements gentle, pick a few moves per area, and repeat most days.
+For orientation, start with face yoga for beginners; for a structured plan, follow the 28-day face yoga challenge; and for the honest evidence, read does face yoga work.

 Explore more from The Fern Edit: Face Yoga, Gua Sha, Skin Firming, Mature Skin, printables.